What is the hardest part of being a recruiter?

-There are tons of wonderful benefits for becoming a recruiter.
-For instance, it's rewarding, you're constantly learning something new, and it's a social job that will never leave you bored or twiddling your thumbs.
-But, saying all that, recruitment also has its challenges.
+There are tons of wonderful benefits that come with being a recruiter.
+For instance, it can be super rewarding!
+As a recruiter you're constantly learning something new, and it's a very social job that will never leave you bored or twiddling your thumbs.
+That being said, before taking on your first recruiter role, it's worth noting that the job also has its challenges.
+Let's take a look at some of the reasons why recruitment can be stressful at times.

 Accepting Failure